MaverickPoly/python-pygame-practice/README.md

     - Display a timer that counts down or up.
 16. **Random Shape Generator:**
     - Generate random shapes with random colors and positions.
-17. **Simple Maze:**
+17. **Infinite Runner:**
-    - Create a simple maze and allow the user to navigate it.
+    - Create a simple runner that can jump and runs infinately.
 18. **Basic Platformer Movement:**
     - A sprite that can jump and move along a platform.
 19. **Basic Paint Program:**